 Coverage to end of calendar year in which dependent turns age 26 - A dependent is eligible for coverage under the medical/vision and dental plans until the end of the calendar year in which he/she turns age 26.
 A dependent who ages off the plans at age 26 will be offered the opportunity to continue dental coverage on COBRA and medical coverage on COBRA or under the New York State Young Adult Option (premiums are 2% less than COBRA).

-Omada for Cigna - Pace University is now offering Omada®, a digital lifestyle change program that can help Cigna participants lose weight, feel fantastic, and develop long-term healthy habits.
-Each Cigna participant will receive the program at no additional cost if he/she (or his/her covered adult dependents) are enrolled in the University’s medical plan, are at risk for diabetes or heart disease, and are accepted into the program.
+Omada for Cigna - Pace University offers Omada®, a digital lifestyle change program that can help Cigna participants lose weight, feel fantastic, and develop long-term healthy habits.
+Each Cigna participant is eligible to participate in the program at no additional cost if he/she (or his/her covered adult dependents) are enrolled in the University’s medical plan, is at risk for diabetes or heart disease, and is accepted into the program.
 Participate in a brief survey to see if you're eligible.
 (Neither Pace University nor Cigna will receive the results of individual surveys; only aggregate data will be shared by Omada.)

 Cigna Telehealth –Cigna participants can see a board-certified doctor with private, online, and live appointments via a secure video or phone conversation.
 Participants are able to choose from two Telehealth vendors, American Well and MDLIVE, how they want to connect, and the time and day that works best for them with medical Telehealth services available 24/7/365.
 Telehealth doctors can treat many common health issues including cold & flu, joint aches and pains, fever, bronchitis and more.
 Participants with children can also turn to Cigna Telehealth services for non-emergency pediatric care.
 Telehealth services provide a more immediate and potentially lower cost alternative to traditional ‘in person’ care, such as hospital ERs and Urgent Care clinics.
 For more information visit Cigna Telehealth (PDF).